rackerlabs/docs-dxp-handbook/docs/appendix.rst

 **Thread dump**
    A saved snapshot of the execution stack for each JVM thread.
-Thread dumps allow Rackspace to see what each thread was doing at the time of the snapshot.
+Thread dumps enable Rackspace to see what each thread was doing at the time of the snapshot.
 You should take thread dumps when the issue or condition that you want to debug is active.